Presidio of Monterey housing community holds ‘Party in the Park’

 |0

-This work, Presidio of Monterey housing community holds ‘Party in the Park’ [Image 6 of 6], by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey housing community holds ‘Party in the Park’, by Winifred Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT